Canon 1300D versus Canon T5i

 An illustration of the physical size and weight of the Canon 1300D and the Canon T5i is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is considerably larger (102 percent) than the Canon 1300D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is somewhat larger (2 percent) than the Canon 1300D.
 Moreover, the T5i is markedly heavier (20 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the T5i are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.